+There was opposition to the New Deal from:

-Laissez-faire
+1920s Laissez-faire

-Belief was government

-should not be involved

-in business - minimum

-Therefore when there
+Belief was government should not be involved in business - minimum government.
+Therefore when there was a problem it

+President almost a part time job.= in the 1920s.

 would sort itself out.

-part time job.= in the

-Many felt the economy should be left to sort

-President Hoover was

-policies he introduced

-criticised for the

-Within 3 years Roosevelt had government involved in almost every aspect of people's lives through the New as the country was in Depression.

-For many the New
+Many felt the economy should be left to sort itself out.
+President Hoover was criticised for the policies he introduced after 1929.
+Within 3 years Roosevelt had government involved in almost every aspect of people's lives through the New Deal.
+For many the New Deal was not working as the country was still in Depression.
+For others the New Deal did not go far enough, if the problems were to be solved. 💢 Supreme Court Judges - . said several agencies were unconstitutional therefore illegal - .
+Roosevelt threatened to replace the judges - .
+Supreme Court judge decide New Deal was legal . said New Deal over ran their own laws . said states had to do as it was told = made Roosevelt unpopular U.S. States

-For others the Ne

-Deal was not working

-Deal.

-after 1929.

-President almost a

-1920s.

-itself out

-was a problem it

-1920s

-OPPOSITION TO THE NEW DEAL

-There was opposition to the New Deal from:
+OPPOSITION TO THE NEW DEAL Opposition to the New Deal